alvzed/stickling/README.md

 ## Credits
+A big thank you to Emma and Sanna for giving me feedback on the project during the early stages, and to Vendela, Elvira, Emma (again), and Sanna (again) for helping me with testing.

+Another big thank you to Lovina the cat for providing me with several usernames during testing.

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The content on this site was made by yours truly and the testers mentioned above.

 ### Media
-- The photos used in this site were obtained from ...
+- The photos on this site are mainly from [unsplash](https://unsplash.com/s/photos/houseplant)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my dying tomato plant, which I seem to be completely unable to save.